rjpotter/Untrackd-App-Public/README.md

 - **Stats Cache** — Per-track and lifetime stats are cached locally in a typed `Codable` struct system, independent of Firebase.
 Cache rebuilds without wiping activity assignments.
 Syncs to Firebase on update via `NotificationCenter`.
 - **GPS Glitch Filtering** — A 7-point sliding window compares speed to/from each candidate point against the surrounding context.
 Spikes that aren't corroborated by neighboring points are removed before stats are calculated.
 - **Chairlift Detection** — Segments are classified as lifts using a path straightness score over a sliding window, making it robust to gondolas and terrain-variable lifts where elevation alone fails.
+- **AR Track Navigation** - Saved routes render as 3D tubes in ARKit using `.gravityAndHeading` world alignment.
+GPS coordinates are converted to local ENU (East-North-Up) space via WGS84 projection, anchoring the virtual path to the user's real-world position.
+The scene rebuilds dynamically as the user moves.
 - **Mapbox Architecture** — The map fills the full ZStack as a base layer with UI overlaid on top.
 Invisible tap layers use `lineOpacity: 0.001` (not `UIColor.clear`) for reliable hit detection.
 Route previews update via `updateGeoJSONSource` on a `CircleLayer`-backed source to avoid flickering.
 - **Export Rendering** — Canvas is rendered at preview dimensions and scaled up, keeping sticker positions and crop alignment correct across all export size presets.